kkesley/kkesley/src/assets/project-content/taxation.md

 ## Tech Stack
 The web application is built using AngularJS and a Bootstrap template from [themeforest](https://themeforest.net/).
 We also used Firebase Authentication & Real-Time Database for handling users and data.
 Therefore, we do not have any back-end system for this project.

-### Deployment
+### Other
-We deployed the system to an EC2 instance.
+We also used an EC2 Instance which is managed by one of our team members.

 ## Key Learnings
 This is my first time structuring data using a NoSQL database.
 The learning curve was steep as I oftenly need to restructure the data model.
 However, it was very worth it and I learned how to produce an efficient schema in NoSQL, which includes techniques such as replication and domain modeling.